pvnotpv/pvnotpv.github.io/_posts/2024-04-18-solslayout.md

 return balance[0x5B38Da6a701c568545dCfcB03FcB875f56beddC4];
 ```

-And it returns the balance of the address.
+And it returns the balance of the address which is 10.

 ---

-Now let's getting into the storage part with an example contract.
+Now let's get into the storage part with an example contract.
+The source code is from Jesper Kristensen's <https://www.youtube.com/watch?v=i_LwhlFNSkI&t=1817> video with slight modifications.

 ```
 // SPDX-License-Identifier: MIT